 - It is less common in Asian people.

-- There is racial variation in amount of terminal body hair.
+- There is variation in amount of terminal body hair amongst different ethnicities.

 - The Ferriman-Gallwey score is used in evaluation of hirsutism.
 It reflects the amount of hair over different body areas.
-This may require adjustment for racial variation.
+This may require adjustment for ethnic group.

 - Obesity is associated with increased hirsutism.